 Shell middens aren’t actually super impressive to look at and are easy to miss, but once you know what they are, it’s cool to think of our ancestors hanging out just where you are now, eating shellfish.

 There was interesting vegetation along the Agulhas hike, lovely flowers, and beautiful shells on the beach.
 You wind through the vegetation, up and down sand dunes and limestone cliffs.
 The perfect walk to unwind.

 As we head inland and up, we saw sand dunes in the distance.
 From the furthest point inland, at the top of the hill, you can see the flat plains to the north.
 There are some salt pans there, good for bird spotting apparently, but we didn’t go there since it was a bit out of the way.
 There is also the view of the Atlantic and Indian ocean meeting, the namesake of this Two Oceans Trail.

-The trail takes you gradually down again, going along the road to the rest camp for a little bit before turning of to the left into the sand dunes.
+The trail takes you gradually down again, going along the road to the rest camp for a little bit before turning off to the left into the sand dunes.
 Shortly, we arrived at the lagoon and the spectacular views of the ocean.
-A fitting end of this pretty Agulhas hike.
+A fitting end to this pretty Agulhas hike.

 If you enjoyed this walk, check out the Agulhas Lighthouse Hike, read about Agulhas National Park, explore nearby de Hoop Nature Reserve, or discover other hikes in South Africa.